Mosamorphing/WTF-React/06_States/readme.md

 ![6-2](./img/6-2.png)

-For everytime we click on the increment button, we see immediately on the screen that the count increases.
-Using setCount ensures that React knows about the change and re-renders the component.
-When setCount is called, React automatically re-renders the component, updating the displayed count value in the <p> element.
+For everytime we click on the increment button, we see immediately on the screen that the count has increased.
+Using `setCount` ensures that React knows about the change and re-renders the component.
+When `setCount` is called, React automatically re-renders the component, updating the displayed count value in the <p> element.
-Just like we update a number in this case, the state setter can manipulate a string, object, even arrays as well.
+Just like we update a number in this case, the state setter can manipulate a string, object, and even arrays as well.

-You might be wondering, how does this apply in an application that people use in their day-to-day activities, because in reality there is no one who wants to use an app that just makes them click on a button and then add a number to an existing number.
+You might be wondering, how this applies in an application that people use in their day-to-day activities, because in reality, no one wants to use an app that just makes them click on a button and then add a number to an existing number.
 This brings us to a more robust use of state.

 Here we will learn how to use state to store a value of an input field, which I believe every app in this world has, whether during authentication or to collect users' data.
 Enough of the long talks, let us dive into it!